All Episodes

 And your turn's coming.

-Wait until the employer mandate uh that that was supposed to have have uh been waived, but so far the only people really being impacted are people that provide for themselves.
+But so far, the only people really being impacted are people that provide for themselves.

 They call up and like to buy their own car insurance, buy their own health insurance.

-You who get yours through your job are next.
+You, who get yours through your job, are next.

-You and since it makes sense to me.
+And it makes sense to me.

-Russia, no, that everything's fine with mine.
+Everything's fine with mine.

 Well, not totally.